-don't lift your arms/hands above your head while you're pregnant. this could cause the umbilical cord to get wrapped around the baby's neck.

 -drinking 100% pure fruit juice often will give your baby good, beautiful skin.

--look at pictures of beautiful babies and children while pregnant. this will make the baby in your womb beautiful as well. (this one is from my mother-in-law.)
+-do no touch anything sticky or adhesive, or use glue while pregnant. this will cause your baby to have birthmarks.-look at pictures of beautiful babies and children while pregnant. this will make the baby in your womb beautiful as well. (this one is from my mother-in-law.)

 -don't get upset or stressed out while pregnant. this will cause the baby to have a bad temperament or an unstable personality when they grow up.